opensearch-project/documentation-website/_automating-configurations/workflow-security.md

 Because they have different backend roles, `alice` and `bob` cannot view each other's workflows or their results.

 Users without backend roles can still view other users' workflow results if they have `flow_framework_read_access`.
-This also applies to users who have `flow_framework_full_access`, because this permission includes all of the permissions of `flow_framework_read_access`.
+This also applies to users who have `flow_framework_full_access` because this permission includes all of the permissions of `flow_framework_read_access`.

-Administrators should inform users that the `flow_framework_read_access` permission allows them to view the results of any workflow in the cluster, including data not directly accessible to them.
-To limit access to results of a specific workflow, administrators should apply backend role filters when creating the workflow.
+Administrators should inform users that the `flow_framework_read_access` permission allows them to view the results of any workflow in a cluster, including data not directly accessible to them.
+To limit access to the results of a specific workflow, administrators should apply backend role filters when creating the workflow.
 This ensures that only users with matching backend roles can access that workflow's results.